IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- giltstern was docked at La Sul, unclear how automata got there (was it actually Kingfisher's automata?)
 - Gyrfalcon gets killed in the chaos
 	- gyrfalcon has electrocution, blunt force, lacerations
-	- Body is interred in the Rookery, Owl has cast Gentle Repose so it won't decay
+	- Body is interred in the Rookery, Owl/another cleric has cast Gentle Repose so it won't decay
+- Vasilev gives new goal: figure out circumstances of Gyrfalcon's murder for extra money.
+Don't let it go to war.
 - Gyrfalcon cannot be unmasked unless all of the court comes to consensus to remove it
 	- Kingfisher refuses to unmask while outsiders (PCs) are involved
 	- Vulture won't unmask until the Court forms a "plan of succession" - basically they need to agree to approve a candidate Vulture likes